Today In History...

 In 1998 The House Judiciary Committee votes to investigate whether President Clinton should be removed from office.

-In 1998 Michael Carneal pleased guilty but mentally ill to shooting to death three fellow students and wounding five other people at Heath High School in West Paducah, KY.
+In 1998 Michael Carneal pleaded guilty but mentally ill to shooting to death three fellow students and wounding five other people at Heath High School in West Paducah, KY.
 (Carneal was later sentenced to life.)

 In 1999 Two packed commuter trains collide near London's Paddington Station, killing 31 people.